beto1810/8_Week_SQL_Challenge/Case Study #2 - Pizza Runner/Data_Cleaning.md

 SELECT  order_id,
         runner_id,
         CASE
-          WHEN pickup_time LIKE 'null' THEN ' '
+          WHEN pickup_time LIKE 'null' THEN NULL
           ELSE pickup_time
           END AS pickup_time,
         CASE
-          WHEN distance LIKE 'null' THEN ' '
+          WHEN distance LIKE 'null' THEN NULL
           WHEN distance LIKE '%km' THEN TRIM('km' from distance) ELSE distance END AS distance,
         CASE
-          WHEN duration LIKE 'null' THEN ' '
+          WHEN duration LIKE 'null' THEN NULL
           WHEN duration LIKE '%mins' THEN TRIM('mins' from duration) WHEN duration LIKE '%minute' THEN TRIM('minute' from duration)
           WHEN duration LIKE '%minutes' THEN TRIM('minutes' from duration)